 Managing a portfolio of retail loans is a combination of credit risk analysis, portfolio analysis, statistics and a few other disciplines.
 How banks and other companies make money here is by appropriately pricing these products for each customer.
 It is not about deciding who to give out a loan to, but rather at what rate should the loan be given to a particular customer segment based on the risk analysis.
 Products are then designed around these criteria and proper risk management is all that separates a healthy balance sheet from a repeat of the 2008 fiasco.

-This article just gives a small sample of the hundreds of roles where an FRM would find himself right at home.
+This article just gives a small sample of the hundreds of roles where an FRM certification holder would find themselves right at home.
 The TL;DR version is that if the role has at least some aspect of quantitative or even qualitative risk management, then an FRM designation would only help make your CV stronger for that role.

 If you are a risk wiz-kid already, then the FRM exam should be a breeze for you.
 My experience is that FRM is a bit more quant-heavy than the CFA exam so put in some extra hours and feel free to subscribe to a training course.
 Here our my top picks: